-37. Plaintiffs bring this action individually and as a class action pursuant to Rules 23(a), 23(b)(2), and 23(b)(3) of the Federal Rules of Civil Procedure on behalf of the Class consisting of:
+38. The Bout Class Plaintiffs bring this action individually and as a class action pursuant to Rules 23(a), 23(b)(2), and 23(b)(3) of the Federal Rules of Civil Procedure on behalf of the "Bout Class" consisting of:

-All persons who competed in one or more live professional UFC-promoted MMA bouts taking place or broadcast in the United States from July 1, 2017 until the illicit scheme alleged herein ceases ("Class Period").
-The Class excludes all persons who are not residents or citizens of the United States unless the UFC paid such persons for competing in a bout fought or broadcast in the United States.
+All persons who competed in one or more live professional UFC-promoted MMA bouts taking place or broadcast in the United States during the Class Period.
+The Bout Class excludes all persons who are not residents or citizens of the United States unless the UFC paid such persons for competing in a bout fought in the United States.

-- 38. There are multiple questions of law and fact common to the Class that predominate over any questions solely affecting individual members, including but not limited to: - a. whether the relevant geographic market is the United States, or alternatively, North America; - b. whether the market for Professional MMA Fighter services, i.e., the Relevant Input Market, is an appropriate relevant market for analyzing the claims in this case; - c. whether the UFC possesses monopsony power in the Relevant Input Market; - d. whether, through the conduct alleged herein, the UFC willfully acquired, maintained and enhanced monopsony power; - e. whether the UFC engaged in unlawful exclusionary conduct to impair the opportunities of actual or potential rivals in the Relevant Markets; - f. whether the UFC entered into exclusionary agreements with actual or potential rival MMA Promoters, MMA venues, or other entities, that foreclosed the UFC's actual or potential rivals from competing in the Relevant Markets; - g. whether the terms in the UFC's contracts requiring exclusivity are, when taken together, anticompetitive; - h. whether Defendants' exclusionary scheme had anticompetitive effects in the Relevant Markets; - i. whether Defendants' actions alleged herein caused injury to Plaintiffs and the members of the Class in the form of artificially suppressed compensation for participating in UFC-promoted MMA bouts taking place in or broadcast in the U.S.; - j. the appropriate measure of aggregate damages; and - k. the propriety of declaratory and injunctive relief. - 39.
-The members of the Class are so numerous and geographically dispersed that joinder of all members is impracticable.
-Although the precise number of such individuals is currently unknown, Plaintiffs believe that the number of members in the Class is, at minimum, in the hundreds, and that the members reside across the United States, including in this District.
+- 39. There are multiple questions of law and fact common to the Bout Class that predominate over any questions solely affecting individual members, including but not limited to: - a. whether the market for promoting live Elite Professional MMA bouts, i.e., the Relevant Output Market, is a relevant market in this case; - b. whether the relevant geographic market is the United States, or alternatively, North America; - c. whether the Defendant possesses monopoly power in the Relevant Output Market; - d. whether the market for Elite Professional MMA Fighter services, i.e., the Relevant Input Market, is an appropriate relevant market for analyzing the claims in this case; - e. whether the Defendant possesses monopsony power in the Relevant Input Market; - f. whether, through the conduct alleged herein, the Defendant willfully acquired, maintained and enhanced monopoly power; - g. whether, through the conduct alleged herein, the Defendant willfully acquired, maintained and enhanced monopsony power; - h. whether Defendant engaged in unlawful exclusionary conduct to impair the opportunities of actual or potential rivals in the Relevant Output Market; - i. whether Defendant entered into exclusionary agreements with actual or potential rival MMA Promoters, MMA venues, or other entities, that foreclosed the UFC's actual or potential rivals from competing in the Relevant Output Market;